 With 12 super-comfy beds & wetroom, you'll be set for anything!

 Main view of the bunkhouse.
 Each bed has an orthapedic mattress, lots of pillows & its own bedside light - for a great night's sleep

-Warm & cosy bunkhouse for up to 12 active adults in gorgeous rural location in the Pembrokeshire Coast National Park.
-Right on the Pembrokeshire Coast Path, close to fantastic climbing at Castlemartin Range East & West, the excellent surfing at Freshwater West & Broadhaven South, and within striking distance of many of Pembrokeshire's best (and unspoilt, especially if you're used to the hordes in Devon & Cornwall) beaches, countryside, castles, river walks, Neolithic remains, geological formations, charming pubs, film locations and other places of interest.
+Warm & cosy bunkhouse for 12 adults in gorgeous rural location in the Pembrokeshire Coast National Park.
+Right on the Pembrokeshire Coast Path, close to fantastic climbing at Castlemartin Range East & West, the excellent surfing at Freshwater West & Broadhaven South, and within striking distance of many of Pembrokeshire's best (and unspoilt, especially if you're used to the comparative hordes in Devon & Cornwall) beaches, countryside, castles, river walks, Neolithic remains, geological formations, charming pubs, film locations and other places of interest.